 “Then the soldiers came and broke the legs of the first and of the other who was crucified with him.
 But when they came to Yeshua and saw that he was already dead, they did not break his legs.
 But one of the soldiers pierced his side with a spear, and immediately blood and water came out.
 And he who has seen has testified, and his testimony is true; and he knows that he is telling the truth, so that you may believe.
 For these things were done that the Scripture should be fulfilled, “Not one of his bones shall be broken.””-John 19:32-36

 In Hebrew, the same root and word for, ‘bones’ (עצמות), is the same as the Hebrew word for, ‘essence’ (עצמות).
-Though the pagan idol was sacrificed like Yeshua was crucified, the essence, or the true inner core was preserved, just like Joseph’s Egyptian facade decayed in Egypt while his bones, or essence, were returned to the Land and People of Israel upon the Exodus.
+Though the pagan idol was sacrificed like Yeshua was crucified, the essence, or the true inner core was preserved, just like Joseph’s Egyptian facade and status decayed in Egypt while his bones, or essence, were returned to the Land and People of Israel upon the Exodus.